FaizanAhK/Banking_Domain_Risk_Analysis/README.md

 Business Lending’s moderate link to Bank Loans suggests some customers may have both personal and business debts.
 However, business lending is relatively uncorrelated with other deposit or property-related metrics, indicating it may serve a distinct subset of customers or needs.

+## Dashboard

+Visualized it using Power BI (not completed yet, some sections are still remaining)..

+- Used several DAX queries like Total Loan, Total Deposits
+- Added several columns to make deeper insights.